pcelvng/go-config/README.md

 # Getting Started

-Get the library
+Get the library:
 ```sh
 > go get github.com/pcelvng/go-config
 ```

-Use in your application
+Use in your application:
 ```sh
 package main